httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 ~~~
 {: title="Range request with content negotiation"}

-The server responds with a 206 Partial Content response using GZIP encoding, it
+The server responds with a 206 (Partial Content) response using GZIP content coding, it
 has three different Integrity fields.
 The `Content-Digest` relates to the
-response message content that can be used to validate the integrity of the
+response content that can be used to validate the integrity of the
 received part. `Repr-Digest` and `Unencoded-Digest` can be used later once the
 entire object is reconstructed.
 The choice of which to use is left to the
 application that would consider a range of factors outside the scope of